HenryCowan/EMG-Gaming/README.md

 Had the hardware components been completed, these signals would be sent through a two stage amplifer, the first a differential stage and the second a gain stage.
 The output from the amplifier is sent to an ADC (ADS1115) and passed to a Raspberry Pi via the I2C bus protocol for post-processing and game connection.
 Using the sample EMG data, the amplifification stage was subverted, applying directly to the ADC component.

-## Outcome
+## Outcomes

 - A PCB using the AD7705 has been produced to read an artificial stream of data.
 This will allow data handling to be explored while fabricating and testing components associated with acquiring EMG data.

-- The ADC for the EMG recording has been adapted as the ADS1115, and is being implemented into a custom PCB, 4 ads1115 for 4 input channels of emg.
+- The ADC for the EMG recording has been chosed as the ADS1115, and was implemented into a custom PCB, 4 ADS1115 for 4 input channels of differential EMG.
 The specifications of the ADS1115 can be found through the link below:

 [ADS1115 Spec Sheet](http://www.ti.com/lit/ds/symlink/ads1114.pdf)

 - The PCB using the ADS1115 now detects data in realtime from 1 channel using I2C.

-- RPI end software: Ads1115 driver, detector of GPIO interrupt (GPIOlis), Real-time filter & process & udp sending & plot
+- RPI-end software:
+1. ADS1115 driver reads in continuos data, [see here](https://github.com/TheUltraSoundGuys/RTEP/tree/master/Rpi_end/Rpi_end_unit_tests/0322%20High_speed_continous_ads1115%20unit).
+1. Interrupt based sampling achieved using the GPIOlis command, [see here](https://github.com/TheUltraSoundGuys/RTEP/tree/master/Rpi_end/Rpi_end_unit_tests/0321%20GPIO_lis_interrupt_thread_unit).
+1. Working IIR filter acheived, [see here](https://github.com/TheUltraSoundGuys/RTEP/tree/master/Rpi_end/Rpi_end_unit_tests/0304%20data%20filter%20%2Budp%20%20unit).
+1. Time smoothing of EMG data acheived, [see here](https://github.com/TheUltraSoundGuys/RTEP/tree/master/Rpi_end/Rpi_end_unit_tests/0304%20data%20filter%20%2Budp%20%20unit).
+1. Transmission of filtered and smoothed EMG data via UDP acheived, [see here](https://github.com/TheUltraSoundGuys/RTEP/blob/master/Rpi_end/Rpi_end_unit_tests/0304%20data%20filter%20%2Budp%20%20unit/window.cpp).
+1. Plotting of the EMG data achieved, [see here](https://github.com/TheUltraSoundGuys/RTEP/blob/master/Rpi_end/Rpi_end_unit_tests/0304%20data%20filter%20%2Budp%20%20unit/window.cpp).

-	- unit test: Rpi end together: RTEP\Rpi_end\200322_Rpi_end_together
+- Server end (Android) software

-		- Real-time filter & process & udp sending & plot: RTEP\Rpi_end\Rpi_end_unit_tests\0304 data filter +udp  unit

-		- Detector of GPIO interrupt (GPIOlis): RTEP\Rpi_end\Rpi_end_unit_tests\0321 GPIO_lis_interrupt_thread_unit

-		- Ads1115 driver: RTEP\Rpi_end\Rpi_end_unit_tests\0322 High_speed_continous_ads1115 unit

-		- test video see README in each folder

-- Server end (Android) software: Pong game controlled by emg (2 channel, for single channel see branch single-ch): RTEP\Server_end\0301 Pong GUI, see test video in README in that folder
+1. Pong game controlled by EMG signal (2 channel, for single channel see branch single-ch), [see here](https://github.com/TheUltraSoundGuys/RTEP/tree/master/Server_end/0301%20Pong%20GUI).

-	- unit tested using pre-recorded emg due to the lab-closure
-		- read in and send local emg dat: RTEP\Server_end\0301 Pong GUI\0408-emg-read-in-local
+1. Unit test of game using [pre-recorded EMG](https://gitlab.com/HenryCowan/rte-emg-signals/-/tree/master), [see here](https://github.com/TheUltraSoundGuys/RTEP/tree/master/Server_end/0301%20Pong%20GUI/0408-emg-read-in-local)

+**And all of this done synchronously and in real-time!
+For an example video of each process, see the README in each folder**

 ## Social Media